rezendi/ykarma/README.md

 between the API and the blockchain to cache data for reads, and a messaging queue for writes, and then worry about how/when to invalidate that cache ... but obviously that would add a great deal of complexity to the system.
+(There's a little Redis caching in there now, but only a little.)

+### Why is it called "YKarma"?

+Mostly because the domain contained the word "karma" and was available.